SongGithub/personal-infra/README.md

 # take-me-to-the-cloud

+[![Build Status](https://travis-ci.org/SongGithub/take-me-to-the-cloud.svg?branch=master)](https://travis-ci.org/SongGithub/take-me-to-the-cloud)

 Take me to the cloud before you could take me to the moon

-[![Build Status](https://travis-ci.org/SongGithub/take-me-to-the-cloud.svg?branch=master)](https://travis-ci.org/SongGithub/take-me-to-the-cloud)

 ## System design goals

-- HA: EC2 instances are spreaded into all 3 AZ zone in Sydnet region, managed by ASG
+- HA: EC2 instances are spreaded into all 3 Availability Zones in Sydney region, managed by ASG
 - Secure:
-  - locked down ports
-  - restrict SSH 22 port to separate bastion access only
+  - restricts SSH 22 port to separate `jumpbox` access only
 - Acknowledged:
   - cloudwatch log integrated